DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “It’s there, not sharp,” he said.
 “Like a first step of a thought.”

 “Good,” she said.
 “Buzz de Luxe at one.”
-She set her fingers to his jaw—thumb light on the hinge, guiding his chin a degree down and back.
+She set her fingers to his jaw - thumb light on the hinge, guiding his chin a degree down and back.
 “Loose here,” she said.
 “If you clench, RAE has to shove.
-Slack jaw gives her a cleaner bone path along the mandible into the mastoid—clearer at less push.”
+Slack jaw gives her a cleaner bone path along the mandible into the mastoid - clearer at less push.”
 He let his tongue drop from the roof of his mouth and swallowed; pressure equalized and the contact snapped cleaner.
 “Now it’s one‑point‑five.”&#x20;

 Milo wrote **mastoid + relaxed jaw = cleaner** on his page like a brand new truth.